-An infographic providing a further summary of the quantitative data profile will be published soon.
+This infographic provides a further summary of the quantitative data profile.

 Addressing these key community issues will require collaborative efforts from statutory, community organisations, and residents to develop comprehensive strategies that increase access to resources and opportunities, reduce poverty, enhance safety, and address substance misuse effectively.
 Resulting in increased wellbeing for those people living, working, and visiting Dalkeith.